jdrumgoole/quick-start-python-and-mongodb/ep004-PyMongo-Update.md

 2018-10-22T01:19:20.364+0100	done
 ```

-You will now have a `demo` database on your local `mongod` with single
+You will now have a `demo` database on your local `mongod` with a single
 collection called `zipcodes`.

 ```python